cnerg/cnerg.github.com/community/manual/expectations.md

 Presenting your work at conferences is an important way to draw attention to your contributions and leads to valuable interactions with peers about your research.
+We will work together to identify the most relevant conferences for your work and track the rhythm and deadlines to plan your participation.
 Both oral and poster presentations allow you to attach a personal element to your work and convince the audience to learn more about your research through your written publications.
 The quality of the presentations can be important in establishing your professional identity.
 We will work together to identify the most important information to include and the most effective way to present it, both in oral and poster presentations.
 Over time you will become comfortable at presenting your work to peers in a variety of formats and environments.
 You are encouraged to submit your work to technical conferences and will receive reasonable travel support to present your work.
 Travel to ANS Student conferences will generally not be supported.

 ## Community Interactions